 The best thing you gain from rejection is an understanding of where you went wrong so that you can change this in the future.
 This means that the first step of any job interview is to ask for feedback.

 This is much easier if you’ve been through a recruiter, however, you can still get in contact with your interviewer at the end of the process.
 Just make them aware of how important feedback is to you through a follow-up email and make sure they know that you are looking to advance and learn from their response.

 If the feedback you received feels a bit superficial or generic, don’t be afraid to ask for a more detailed assessment so you can gain some actionable insights at the end of it.

 Reflect on your feedback

-Your feedback will help you understand what your interview weaknesses were and gives you the chance to improve.
+Your feedback will help you understand what your interview weaknesses were and give you the chance to improve.
 Did you know enough about the company?
 Were you well prepared?
-Was their a candidate with better experience and therefore should you have used different stories to back up your example skills and experiences?
+Was there a candidate with a better experience and therefore should you have used different stories to back up your example skills and experiences?
 Were there any questions you could have answered better?

 Once you’ve identified recurring themes you can then look at improving them.
 This might include going to a coach who can help you overcome your nerves on the day and spending more time practicing your interview techniques with friends and family so that your body language is spot on.
 Or maybe it’s taking up a project at work or an online course to help you develop specific skills that you are missing.